 Ms. Allen began her study of Aesthetic Realism with its founder Eli Siegel in 1970.
-She is an Aesthetic Realism Consultant, and with her colleagues conducts the monthly “Understanding Marriage!” class at the Foundation.
-She’s musical director of the Aesthetic Realism Theatre Company and performs with the company as flutist and flute soloist.
+She is an Aesthetic Realism Consultant, and with her colleagues conducts the monthly class “Understanding Marriage!“.
+She’s music director of the Aesthetic Realism Theatre Company and performs with the company as flutist and flute soloist.

 Born in Muskogee, Oklahoma, she spent most of her growing up years in Elmhurst, Illinois, west of Chicago.
 She moved to New York City after a year in Europe.
 She is married to anthropologist Arnold Perey.